Mike writes mile-by-mile guides & maps for drivers. He can create a personal itenerary for you - & your pets!

 You do not need a Mexican tourist permit for Baja pr a car permit.

-Your car permit to drive in Mexico is another document you will need if you are driving in Mexico beyond the border.
+Your vehicle permit to drive in Mexico is another document you will need if you are driving in Mexico beyond the border.

 Migracíon (immigration) keeps an accurate record of all tourist permits.
 Be sure to turn your tourist card (FMM) in to a Migracíon office near the border.
 Finding these is a challenge, but worth it.
 Hacienda kiosks are usually near (but not on) the bridge or border crossing.
 The toll-takers on the bridge cannot take your tourist permit.
 Since you have to turn your car permit in anyway, find the Hacienda office and turn them both in at the same time.
 How, you ask?
 Ask at the 21 kilometer checkpoint.
 At some point there is a customs/immigration checkpoint -- for those entering Mexico and sometimes for those leaving).
 If no one is on your side of the highway park, walk across the highway (everyone going the other way has to stop anyway, so there isn't a lot of traffic) and ask the guys on the inbound checkpoint where to return your permits.
 The next best way is to ask a cop, or better yet, a highway patrol officer for, La casita por los tramites por los extranjeros.